Latrodectus mactans: Description

 The body length (excluding legs) of the mature female is 8-13 mm, and 3-6 mm for males.
 Legs are long in proportion to body.
 Females are shiny and black in color, with a red marking in the shape of an hourglass on the ventral (under) side of her very rounded abdomen.
 There is much variation in female size, particularly in egg-carrying (gravid) females.
 The abdomen of a gravid female can be more than 1.25 cm in diameter.
 Many female widows also have an orange or red patch just above the spinnerets on the top of the abdomen.
 Juveniles have a distinctly different appearance from the adults; the abdomen is grayish to black with white stripes running across it and is spotted with yellow and orange.
 Males are either purple, or closer to the appearance of the juveniles in color.

-The web of the black widow spider is a three-dimensional tangled cobweb of exceptionally strong silk.
+The web of the black widow spider is a three-dimensional tangled cobweb of a high-tensile strength silk.